icomey8/icomey8/README.md

 ## Hi there, I'm Ian! 👋

-- 🔭 I just finished my B.S. in Computer Science at LMU, and am looking for a position Software Engineer!
+- 🔭 I just finished my B.S. in Computer Science at LMU and am acively looking for a Software Engineering roles!
 - 📫 How to reach me: i.willcomey@gmail.com
 - 💬 Learn more about me at [icomey.dev](https://icomey.dev)

 ## Skills & Experience
-* 💬 I am proficient in Typescript, React, Python, and Git; Working Knowledge with Pandas, Numpy, Postgres, Supabase and more.
+* 💬 I am proficient in Typescript, React, Python, and Git; Working Knowledge with Java, HTML, CSS, Postgres, Supabase, AWS services, and more.
 * 👨‍💻 Data Engineering Intern at Specie Bio (Summer 2024), Software Development Intern at Valink Therapeutics (Summer/Fall 2023)